rodrigotm/play-bash/README.md

 ```

  5. Restart
  > Restart one server.
-Do you need put one port and path project
+You need to put one port and path project
 ```sh
 sudo playb restart 9001 /opt/git/play-project/
 ```